Custard Cream Blondies – Fudgy, Buttery & Easy to Make

 TOP TIP: Remember the blondies will continue to bake as they cool down, so don’t be tempted to keep baking until the skewer comes out of the centre clean.

-Yes you can.
-Slice the blondies before freezing and wrap in baking paper and place in an air-tight, freezer-proof container.
-They will keep for up to 1 month.
-Remember to defrost thoroughly before eating.
+Yes.
+Slice the blondies before freezing, wrap individual pieces in baking paper and place in an airtight freezer-proof container.
+They’ll keep for up to 1 month.
+Defrost thoroughly at room temperature before eating.

 Top tips for the best blondies ever